Run a CAP Application on Kyma

 and duplicating these files confuses CAP.

-You can automize this in the docker build by modifying the Dockerfile
+You can automate this in the docker build by modifying the Dockerfile

 .